John Bercow: Retirement as speaker and career after parliament

-In November 2019, Bercow was appointed by Chancellor of the Exchequer Sajid Javid as Steward and Bailiff of the Manor of Northstead; since members of the House of Commons are prohibited from resigning, the legal device of appointment to an "office of profit under The Crown" is used to permit members to leave their legislative offices.
+In November 2019, Bercow retired from the Commons (using the Steward and Bailiff of the Manor of Northstead mechanism.)

 In the same month, Bercow stated that he "think[s] that Brexit is the biggest foreign policy mistake in the post-war period, and that is my honest view."
 This led to further questions about Bercow's impartiality during the Brexit parliamentary debates.
 He maintained that he was impartial during the debates, and only made his views clear after leaving office.

+He joined Sky News for its election night coverage of the 2019 general election on December 12, 2019.
+Later that month, he delivered the Alternative Christmas message on Channel 4.

 His autobiography, Unspeakable, was published in 2020.
 In his memoirs, he was highly critical of David Cameron, Theresa May, Boris Johnson and Andrea Leadsom.
 Bercow has since identified himself as a soft leftist and declared that he voted for Sadiq Khan to be Mayor of London.
-He was also nominated for a peerage by Labour leader Jeremy Corbyn, but this was refused by Prime Minister Boris Johnson.
-Bercow has also been very critical of the Conservative government's handling of COVID-19 since leaving Parliament.
+Bercow has also been very critical of the British government response to the COVID-19 pandemic since leaving Parliament.

 On 19 June 2021, Bercow said that he had joined the Labour Party "a few weeks ago".
 He said Boris Johnson's Conservative Party was "reactionary, populist, nationalistic and sometimes even xenophobic."
 He said his move to Labour was motivated by his "support for equality, social justice and internationalism.
 That is the Labour brand."

-It was revealed that Bercow broke the pledge he made in 2012 not to take his speaker's pension until he is 65 years old.
 While Bercow originally "proposed before he leaves office to waive his entitlement to the Speaker's pension until he reaches the age of 65", in 2021 he revealed he started taking the pension when he left the office, after speaking with his wife.

+Bercow has participated in a number of "celebrity" and reality TV shows in Britain and the US.

+In 2024, Bercow provided the voice of the Robot Speaker of the House of Commons in the Fallout mod Fallout: London.